 - Method 3 – Stove Top Boil Method: Combine farro, a generous pinch of salt, 4 cups of unsalted chicken stock and 4 cups water in a medium saucepot.
 Bring to a boil over high heat.
 Immediately reduce heat to maintain a simmer, and cook until farro is tender, 25-30 minutes.
 When done, transfer farro to a colander to drain.
 Transfer back to pot and toss with lemon juice, half of scallion greens and ½ cup of the parmesan.
 Continue with recipe as instructed, at step 6.
 Full disclosure – this is my least favorite method to cook farro as it lacks flavor from scallions, garlic and wine.

-Regardless of which farro cooking method you choose to use, I know you will love this bacon scallion farro stuffed acorn squash!
+Regardless of which farro cooking method you choose to use, I know you will love this sausage stuffed acorn squash!

 Until next time, friends – Cheers to